-- c) Compliance with Article 3 in the present case - 105.
-Against this background, the Panel discerns a number of factors in the present case which, taken together, raise the question of violation of Article 3 of the ECHR. - 106.
-The Panel notes the proximity of the family ties between the complainant and Mr Grković, as the complainant is the wife of the victim.
-Accordingly, the Panel has no doubt that she indeed suffered serious emotional distress since the disappearances, which took place in July 1999.
-She immediately communicated the disappearances to relevant organisations and gave them all the information available to them (see § 21 above). - 107.
-The Panel also notes that the complainant reported to various bodies, but despite her attempts, she has never received any explanation or information as to what became of her husband following his disappearance. - 108.
-The Panel notes that the complainant has never been contacted by either the UNMIK Police or prosecutors, that her statements were never recorded and that she was never informed of the progress of the investigation.
+c) Compliance with Article 3 in the present case

+- 104. Against this background, the Panel discerns a number of factors in the present case which, taken together, raise the question of violation of Article 3 of the ECHR. - 105.
+The Panel notes the proximity of the family ties between the complainant and Mr G.Ž., as the complainant is the sister of the victim.
+Accordingly, the Panel has no doubt that she indeed suffered serious emotional distress since the abduction and disappearance, which took place in July 1998.
+She immediately communicated the abduction and disappearance to relevant organisations and gave them all the information available to her (see § 21 above), but despite her attempts, she has never received any explanation or information as to what became of her brother following his abduction and disappearance. - 106.
+The Panel notes that, except for when she initiated the contact herself and gave statements to UNMIK MPU on 11 December 1999 and 30 March 2000, respectively, the complainant has never been contacted by either the UNMIK Police or prosecutors and that she was never informed of the progress of the investigation.
 The Panel reiterates that from the standpoint of Article 3 it may examine UNMIK's reactions and attitudes to the complainant in its entirety.
-As was shown with respect to Article 2, the file as presented provides no details of any formal communication between UNMIK investigative authorities and the complainant from the time of the filing of the initial report of the disappearance (see § 80 above). - 109.
-Drawing inferences from UNMIK's failure to submit the investigative documents (§ 50 above) or to provide another plausible explanation for the complete absence of evidence of contact with the complainant, or information about the criminal investigation into the disappearance of Mr Grković, the Panel considers that this situation, which continued into the period of the Panel's temporal jurisdiction, caused grave uncertainty about the fate of the complainant's husband and the status of the investigation. - 110.
-In view of the above, the Panel concludes that the complainant suffered severe distress for a prolonged and continuing period of time on account of the way the authorities of UNMIK have dealt with her complaint and as a result have left her with the inability to find out what happened to her husband.
-In this respect, it is obvious that, in any situation, the pain of a wife who has to live in uncertainty about the fate of her disappeared husband must be unbearable. - 111.
+As was shown with respect to Article 2, the file as presented provides no details of any formal communication between UNMIK investigative authorities and the complainant from the time of the filing of the initial report of the disappearance, excepting the contacts the complainant initiated on 11 December and 30 March 2000 (see § 81 above). - 107.
+Drawing inferences from UNMIK's failure to provide another plausible explanation for its sparse contact with the complainant, or information about the criminal investigation into the abduction and disappearance of Mr G.Ž., the Panel considers that this situation, which continued into the period of the Panel's temporal jurisdiction, caused grave uncertainty about the fate of the complainant's brother and the status of the investigation. - 108.
+In view of the above, the Panel concludes that the complainant suffered severe distress for a prolonged and continuing period of time on account of the way the authorities of UNMIK have dealt with her complaint and as a result have left her with the inability to find out what happened to her brother.
+In this respect, it is obvious that, in any situation, the pain of a sister who has to live in uncertainty about the fate of her disappeared brother must be unbearable. - 109.
 For the aforementioned reasons, the Panel concludes that, by its behaviour, UNMIK contributed to the complainant's distress and mental suffering in violation of Article 3 of the ECHR.